UV-Visible Spectroscopy

 What is UV-visible spectroscopy used for?

-UV-Vis is also useful when it comes to analyzing certain organic compounds, particularly those that absorb light within the UV-visible part of the spectrum.
-This is a major advantage compared to atomic absorption spectroscopy (AAS), which can only detect elements that absorb light in the visible range.
+The ability of UV-vis to analyze organic compounds in addition to inorganic ones is a major advantage compared to methods like atomic fluorescence spectroscopy (AFS) and atomic absorption spectroscopy (AAS), which can only detect elements that absorb light in the visible range.

-The primary limitation of UV-Visible spectroscopy is its inability to analyze compounds that do not interact with light in the UV and visible areas of the spectrum.
+The primary limitation of UV-visible spectroscopy is its inability to analyze compounds that do not interact with light in the UV and visible areas of the spectrum.
 This includes certain inorganic compounds and organic components that do not have a high level of electron conjugation.
-The effectiveness of UV-Vis will depend mostly on the compound itself, and whether or not it has the correct properties to interact with UV or visible light.
+The effectiveness of UV-vis will depend mostly on the compound, and whether or not it has the correct properties to interact with UV or visible light.

 Sample requirements and preparation

-In most cases, the sample must be dissolved in a suitable solvent before analysis.
+In most cases, UV-vis samples must be dissolved in a suitable solvent before analysis.
 The solvent should successfully dissolve any solid material without producing any results itself.
-The resulting solution must be in a concentration that will allow light to successfully transmit through.
-If the concentration is too high, then the solution will likely need further dilutions, until accurate results can be obtained.
+The resulting solution must be in a concentration that allows light to transmit through.
+If the concentration is too high, the solution will likely need further dilutions, until accurate results can be obtained.

 Solid-state UV-visible spectroscopy is also occasionally used.
-For this, a solid sample is compacted into a disc, where the light reflected from it can be analyzed.
+For this, a solid sample is compacted into a disc, and the light reflected from it is analyzed.
 The sample must be in a powdered form so that it can be easily analyzed by the spectrophotometer.

 Measurlabs offers UV-visible spectroscopy analyses with fast results and affordable prices.
 If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at info@measurlabs.com.
+You can contact us through the form below or at info@measurlabs.com.

 Suitable sample matrices